Kartik Purnima 2023 • Significance, Rituals & Timings of Kartika Purnima

-Kartik Purnima 2017 is on November 04 Saturday
+Kartik Purnima 2023 is on November 27, Monday

-12 days to go for the event
+2 months and 2 days to go for the event

 The festival of Kartik Purnima is celebrated with great fervour and zeal all across India, irrespective of the religious inclinations.
 Hindus believe it to be auspicious to perform a ‘Snan’ (bathing ritual) and worship their Gods and Goddesses.
-Kartik Purnima is also celebrated as ‘Dev Deepavali’ that is the Diwali for Gods and Goddesses.
+Kartik Purnima is also celebrated as Dev Diwali, the Diwali for Gods and Goddesses.
 As per the Hindu mythology, the Hindu Gods descended to Earth in the sacred rivers, on this day, and therefore by taking a holy dip, devotees receive the divine blessings of all the Gods.

 Rituals during Kartik Purnima:

 On Kartik Purnima, a ritual bath at prime pilgrimage places is prescribed for Hindu followers.
-This holy bath is referred as ‘Kartik Snan’ and the chosen places for this ritual are Varanasi and Prayag.
+This holy bath is referred as Kartik Snan and the chosen places for this ritual are Varanasi and Prayag.
 The Kartik Snan ritual on Kartik Purnima is done at the time of sunrise on the morning and moonrise in the evening.

 Devotees worship Lord Vishnu with complete devotion on this day.
 The idol of the lord is worshipped with flowers, incense sticks and lamps.
 By offering prayers to Lord Vishnu on this day can put an end to all the worries and bestow a peaceful and cheerful life to the devotees.
 On this day any sort of violence is strictly prohibited.

-- Some devotees also keep a fast on Kartik Purnima.
+Some devotees also keep a fast on Kartik Purnima.
 This fasting is known as ‘Satyanarayana Vrat’ and recites the ‘Satyanarayana Katha’.

-- After MahaShivratri, the day of Tripuri Poornima is considered very auspicious for Lord Shiva followers.
+After Maha Shivratri, the day of Tripuri Poornima is considered very auspicious for Lord Shiva followers.
 Devotees also perform ‘Rudrabhishek’ also in their houses.
 On this day temples of Lord Shiva are brightly illuminated.

-- Offering donations is also one of the prime rituals on Kartik Purnima.
+Offering donations is also one of the prime rituals on Kartik Purnima.
 Donating lamps is believed to be very rewarding on Kartik Purnima.
 Reciting Vedic mantras and bhajans is also considered very auspicious on this day.

 The day of Kartik Purnima also marks the celebrations of Tulsi Vivaah.
 On this day marriage ceremony of Lord Vishnu with Devi Vrinda (Tulsi plant) is commemorated with great pomp and show.

 The grand Pushkar mela or fair comes to an end on this day, with last day being the most significant.
 Devotees perform a sacred bath in the Pushkar Lake to seek salvation.
 Circling the three pushkars on this day is believed to be highly meritorious.

-|Place : Ujjain [ India ]|
+|Place : Ujjain [ India ] See More|

 Significance of Kartik Purnima: